sohamsaha77/SkillSet-MarketPlace/README.md

 Technologies Used : Python, Django, Heroku, Braintree

-Freelance model MVP of Fiverr.com (sixerr)
+Freelance model MVP of Fiverr.com (sixerr) for students in universities to earn money.